Commander Frank Charles Robert Romer Younghusband1

 Edmund Nigel Ramsay Crisp, Baron Crisp was born on 14 January 1952.2 He is the son of Edmund Theodore Crisp and Dorothy Shephard Ramsay.2 He married Siân Elaine Jenkins in 1976.2

-Edmund Nigel Ramsay Crisp, Baron Crisp usually went by his middle name of Nigel.1 He was educated at Uppingham School, Uppingham, Rutland, England.2 He graduated from St. John's College, Cambridge University, Cambridge, Cambridgeshire, England, with a Master of Arts (M.A.).3 He graduated from St. John's College, Cambridge University, Cambridge, Cambridgeshire, England, with a Bachelor of Arts (B.A.).3 He was Permanent Secretary and Chief Executive of the Department of Health, and National Health Service from 2000.1 He was invested as a Knight Commander, Order of the Bath (K.C.B.) in 2002.3 He was created Baron Crisp, of Eaglescliffe in the County of Durham [U.K. Life Peer] on 28 March 2006.1
+Edmund Nigel Ramsay Crisp, Baron Crisp usually went by his middle name of Nigel.1 He was educated at Uppingham School, Uppingham, Rutland, EnglandG.2 He graduated from St. John's College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, with a Master of Arts (M.A.)3 He graduated from St. John's College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, with a Bachelor of Arts (B.A.)3 He was Permanent Secretary and Chief Executive of the Department of Health, and National Health Service from 2000.1 He was appointed Knight Commander, Order of the Bath (K.C.B.) in 2002.3 He was created Baron Crisp, of Eaglescliffe in the County of Durham [U.K. Life Peer] on 28 March 2006.1

 He has a son and a daughter.2